reTHINK-project/scenario-service-implementation/docs/scenarios/my-city-application/my-city-application.md

 ###Required Hyperties

 *identify required Hyperties, its main functionalities and associated data schemas.
 Use a graphical language to describe hyperties composition and relationships (to be defined)*

+This is the list of required hyperties for this scenario:
+- Communication Hyperty: Notification
+- Communication Hyperty: Group Chat
+- Communication Hyperty: Survey
+- Context Hyperty: Location